Benefits of Beta Carotene for Skin, Hair & Overall Health

 Beta carotene may prevent certain cancers and eye diseases while improving cognitive function.
 And though its benefits may run more than skin deep, beta carotene can be a boon to your beauty regimen, too, helping to maintain the health and appearance of your skin.

 Beta carotene easily converts to vitamin A in our bodies.
-And vitamin A, in the form of retinol, is the key active ingredient in many anti-acne and anti-aging products.
-Used topically, it can stimulate collagen production, reduce wrinkles, and combat blemishes, promising all of the softness and suppleness of youthful skin and none of the pimples.
+Vitamin A, in the form of retinol, is the key active ingredient in many anti-acne and anti-aging products.
+Used topically, it can stimulate collagen production, reduce wrinkles, and combat blemishes.
+All this while promising the softness and suppleness of youthful skin and none of the pimples.

 The beauty-boosting potential of this antioxidant doesn’t stop at the skin.
 The benefits of beta carotene for hair are just as noteworthy, keeping our locks as luxe as can be.
 Are you noticing a few too many stray hairs on your brush or down the shower drain?
 Beta carotene aids in cell regrowth, which can help combat hair thinning.
 A tried and true overachiever, beta carotene also gets to the root of hair health, promoting the maintenance and development of your scalp skin and follicles.
 The result?
 Increased moisture and shine.